bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/06_Configuration_files.rst

 User
     Indicates the username used to connect via ssh to the resource.
-This user **must** have passwordless access to the resource (see :ref:`Configure SSH passwordless` Section).
-If left empty COMPSs will automatically try to access the resource with the **same username than the one that lauches the COMPSs main application**.
+This user **must** have passwordless access to the resource (see :ref:`Sections/01_Installation/05_Additional_configuration:Configure SSH passwordless` Section).
+    If left empty COMPSs will automatically try to access the resource with the **same username as the one that lauches the COMPSs main application**.

 LimitOfTasks
     The maximum number of tasks that can be simultaneously scheduled to